skytable/client-rust/README.md

 ## MSRV

-The MSRV for this crate is Rust 1.51, however, **older rust versions are supported** by adding the following backward compatibility flag in the features declaration for the dependency:
+The MSRV for this crate is Rust 1.39.
+Need const generics?
+Add the `const-gen` feature to your dependency!
-`compat-const-gen`

 ## Contributing